Skip to content

 Runtipi by default uses its own login screen for authentication, we want to replace that with tinyauth.
 This can be done by enabling advanced settings:

-And settings the forward auth URL to http://tinyauth:3000/api/auth/traefik
+And setting the forward auth URL to http://tinyauth:3000/api/auth/traefik:

 Finally make sure to save your settings and restart runtipi.